Lesley Gore

-Lesley Sue Goldstein (May 2, 1946 – February 16, 2015), known professionally as Lesley Gore, was an American singer, songwriter, actress, and activist.
-At the age of 16, she recorded the pop hit "It's My Party", a US number one in 1963.
-She followed it up with ten further Billboard top 40 hits including "Judy's Turn to Cry" and "You Don't Own Me".
+Lesley Gore (born Lesley Sue Goldstein, May 2, 1946 – February 16, 2015) was an American singer, songwriter, and actress.
+At the age of 16, she recorded her first hit song "It's My Party", a US number one in 1963.
+She followed it up with ten further US Billboard top 40 hits including "Judy's Turn to Cry" and "You Don't Own Me".
+Gore said she considered "You Don't Own Me" her signature song.

 Gore later worked as an actress and television personality.
-She composed songs with her brother Michael Gore for the 1980 film Fame, for which he won an Academy Award.
-She hosted several editions of the LGBT-oriented public television show, In the Life, on American TV in the 2000s.
+She composed songs with her brother Michael Gore for the 1980 film Fame, which received an Academy Award Best Song nomination for "Out Here On My Own".
+She hosted several editions of the LGBT-oriented public television show In the Life on American TV in the 2000s.